JunexQU/junexqu.github.io/publications.md

 ---

 ## Working Manuscript
-- **Junxi Qu**.
-Mobility Inequality Emerges from The Interaction of Socioeconomic Status and Urban Opportunity Structure. **In progress**
+- **Junxi Qu & Tianren Yang**.
+The Epistemology of Urban Prediction: From the Lowry Model to the Age of AI. **In progress**
+- **Junxi Qu & Tianren Yang**.
+Human-Earth System Dynamics A Review of Integrated Assessment Models and Challenges. **Drafted**.
+- **Junxi Qu & Tianren Yang**.
+Working population by workplace and residence geography in China. **Drafted**.

+## Under Review
 - **Si Qiao & Junxi Qu**.
 Blurring the Line: How Jobs–Housing Location Trade-Offs Redefine Urban Boundaries. **Prepared to submit**.
 - **Junxi Qu & Tianren Yang**.
-Human-Earth System Dynamics A Review of Integrated Assessment Models and Challenges.
-Drafted.
+Data-Driven Identification and Attribution of Core-Periphery Structure in Multi-Layer City Networks. *Submitted to npj Complexity*.
+- **Junxi Qu, Lingkun Meng & Tianren Yang**.
+Measuring Spatial Inequality using Multi-layer Urban Networks: Nationwide Evidence from Chinese Counties. *Submitted to Applied Geography*.
 - **Junxi Qu & Tianren Yang**.
-Working population by workplace and residence geography in China.
-Drafted.

-## Under Review
-- **Junxi Qu & Tianren Yang**.
-A Multi-Objective Deep Learning Model for Predicting Spatial Inequality Across Multi-Layer City Networks. **Under Review in Computers, Environment and Urban Systems**.
+A Multi-Objective Deep Learning Model for Predicting Spatial Inequality Across Multi-Layer City Networks. *Under Review in Computers, Environment and Urban Systems*.
 - **Junxi Qu & Si Qiao**.
 How Urban Vitality Shapes Cycling Behaviour in the Age of Dock-less Shared Bikes. *Under Review in Cities*.

 ## Journal Article